Dr Anne-Meike Fechter

 Katia Taela- Southern Encounters and Aid Relationships: Ethnography of Brazilian development workers in Mozambique

-In the academic year 2012-2013, Meike will be teaching the following courses:
+In the academic year 2013-2014, Meike will be teaching the following courses (autumn term only):

 Ethnographies of Aid (Year 3 option)